gvellut/jncep/README.md

                           content linked by the JNOVEL_CLUB_URL argument,
                           either a single part, a whole volume or the whole series]
-  -a, --absolute          Flag to indicate that the --parts option specifies
-                          part numbers globally, instead of relative to a volume i.e. <part>:<part>
   -v, --byvolume          Flag to indicate that the parts of different volumes
                           shoud be output in separate EPUBs -i, --images            Flag to indicate that the images of the novel should